Whether you’re a student, faculty member, support staff or member of the community, dining on campus at MSU is

 How do I use my dining plan?

 Present your MSU ID card at the host station at any residential dining hall, or at the register when using a Combo-X-Change.
 We have tap readers that allow you to scan your own ID.
-Your MSU ID is required to use your plan, bring guests into the dining halls, and to redeem Spartan Cash or Owen Cash.
+Your MSU ID is required to use your plan, bring guests into the dining halls, and to redeem Spartan Cash.
 If your card is lost or stolen, you should report it immediately.
 See the MSU ID Office website for information on reporting.
 If your card is lost or stolen, you can request a temporary dining pass to utilize until you get a new ID.
 Simply ask our entrance host at any residential dining hall.

 How do I change my dining plan?